 - Generally manageable adverse events

-- Potential for anti-tumor activity in patients whose tumors were previously resistant to RD-1 inhibition, when used in combination with checkpoint inhibitors
+- Potential for anti-tumor activity in patients whose tumors were previously resistant to PD-1 inhibition, when used in combination with checkpoint inhibitors

 - Local and systemic immune responses

 - Designed to induce tumor specific T cell response